espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 - Order that :ref:`project_include.cmake` files are included into the project.
 - Order that the list of header paths is generated for compilation (via ``-I`` argument).
 (Note that for a given component's source files, only that component's dependency's header paths are passed to the compiler.)
-- Order that component object archives are passed to the linker (note that the build system also passes ``--start-group`` and ``--end-group`` to the linker to allow cycles in linker dependencies, however the basic order is determined by ``BUILD_COMPONENTS``.

 Build Process Internals
 =======================